thunter1987/phase-2-project/README.md

 This Project Uses JSON Server as the database for information.
 <br/>

-You MUST do this for the application to work correctly!!
-### `json-server --watch db.json --port 3001`

-Allows JSON Server to run alongside React in development mode.\
+Run in terminal
+### `npm start`

+this will run the app and start the server at the same time.
 Open [http://localhost:3001](http://localhost:3001) to view the database file in your browser.

-### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view the Application in your browser.